rackerlabs/rackspace-how-to/content/cloud-servers/upgrade-apache-http-server-2.2-to-2.4-in-rhel-and-centos.md

    `/etc/httpd/conf.d/ssl.conf` file to change `SSLMutex default` to `Mutex default`.

-For more details, see the [Apache documentation on the Mutex Directive](https://httpd.apache.org/docs/2.4/mod/core.html#mutex).
+For more details, see the [Apache documentation about the Mutex Directive](https://httpd.apache.org/docs/2.4/mod/core.html#mutex).

 ### Critical: Restart the HTTPd